Philosophical Counseling, Existential Psychoanalysis & Applied Phenomenology

-Philosophical counselors and existential psychoanalysts are not necessarily psychologists, nor do they wish to be.
-They do NOT have Ph.D.s in Psychology, nor are we mental health counselors, although they have extensive academic and professional backgrounds in psychology and mental health therapy.
+Philosophical counselors and existential psychoanalysts are not necessarily psychologists, but they might be.
+They all have extensive academic and professional backgrounds in psychology and mental health therapy.

-As such, philosophical counselors and existential psychoanalysts are not necessarily regulated by any Montana licensing board for mental health or psychological counseling or therapy (unless they are also licensed clinical psychologists).
-In contrast, most philosophical counselors and existential psychoanalysts have Ph.D.s in Philosophy and are specifically trained as philosophical counselors, existential psychoanalysts, and applied phenomenologists.
-T
+As such, psychologists are regulated by state licensing boards.
+Philosophical counselors and existential psychoanalysts are not necessarily regulated by any state licensing boards for mental health or psychological counseling or therapy (unless they are also licensed clinical psychologists).

-hey engage in scientific research, write articles and books in psychoanalysis and philosophy, and lead/attend seminars for post-graduate students and professionals in psychoanalysis, existential phenomenology, Critical Theory, and Deconstruction.
-We are often members of the American Philosophical Practitioner’s Association in New York, moral theorists, and professors & counselors at The Existential Psychoanalytic Institute & Society, headquartered in Missoula, Montana, USA.
+Psychologists and psychoanalysts associated with EPIS engage in scientific research, write articles and books in psychoanalysis and philosophy, and lead/attend seminars for post-graduate students and professionals in psychoanalysis, existential phenomenology, critical theory, and deconstruction.